Analysing Multiscale Clusterings with Persistent Homology: Theoretical Background

-which is called a \textit{chain complex}.
-The elements in the \textit{cycle group} $Z_k := \ker{\partial_k}$ are called \textit{$k$-circles} and the elements in the \textit{boundary group} $B_k := \im{\partial_{k+1}}$ are called the \textit{$k$-boundaries}.
-In order to determine holes or voids in the topological structure, the goal of homology is now to determine the non-bounding cycles, i.e. those $k$-circles that are not the $k$-boundaries of higher dimensional simplices.
-This is done by defining the \textit{$k$-th homology group} $H_k$ of the chain complex as the quotient
+where $\hat{v_i}$ indicates that vertex $v_i$ is deleted from the simplex.
+It is easy to show that the boundary operator fulfils the property $\partial_k \circ \partial_{k+1} = 0$, or equivalently, $\im{\partial_{k+1}}\subset \ker{\partial_k}$.
+Hence, the boundary operator connects the vector spaces $C_k$ for $k\in \{0,1,...,\dim(K)\}$ in a sequence of vector spaces and linear maps . which is called a \textit{chain complex}.
+The elements in the \textit{cycle group} $Z_k := \ker{\partial_k}$ are called \textit{$k$-cycles} and the elements in the \textit{boundary group} $B_k := \im{\partial_{k+1}}$ are called the \textit{$k$-boundaries}.
+To characterise topological spaces by their holes or higher-dimensional voids, homology determines the non-bounding cycles, i.e., those $k$-cycles that are not the $k$-boundaries of $k+1$-dimensional simplices.
+The \textit{$k$-th homology group} $H_k$ of the chain complex is thus defined as the quotient of vector spaces